Providing Component Access to Enclosing Record Objects

 Pros

-Although the real-word example is complex — multiple discriminants are involved, and a type extension — the idiom solution itself requires little text.
+Although the real-word example is complex — multiple discriminants are involved, and a type extension — the implementation itself requires little text.
 Interrupt handling is relatively complex in any language.

 Cons